 - A DJ engine that lets you mix your own tracks

-- Unlimited downloads for offline listening
+- Unlimited downloads / offline mode

 Total Subscribers: 76 million as of 2019

 Pricing: $4.99 per month for SoundCloud Go / $9.99 per month for SoundCloud Go+

 3. YouTube Music